 Our financial assistance is very limited.

-The Institute of Ultrasound Diagnostics DOES NOT participate in the U.S. Department of Education's Title IV program, therefore using a FAFSA form for Federal Student loans, Pell Grants, etc will not provide any benefit to the student.
+The Institute of Ultrasound Diagnostics does not participate in the U.S, Department of Education's Title IV program, therefore using a FAFSA form will not provide any benefit to the student.
 However, we do have several options available for students who are accepted into our Three Month Course or One Year Program.

 Work Investment Opportunity Act (WIOA) - WIOA is a financial aid program for technical schools such as ours.
-If you qualify for WIOA, they will pay up to \$6,500.00 for the One year program and up to \$3,500.00 for the Three month program.
-You must be a resident of Alabama, Mississippi, or Florida to participate.
+If you qualify for WIOA, they will pay up to \$7,500.00 for the One year program and up to \$3,500.00 for the Three month program.
+You must be a resident fo Alabama, Mississippi, or Florida to participate.
 Please contact Ms. Mary Beth Driggers at 251-943-2327 for more information.